My Health Record in general practice

 • consent for the use of de-identified data for research

-Consumers can add important emergency contact details to their My Health Record, including next-of-kin and carer contacts.
-Consumers should, however, ensure that they have the consent of these individuals before providing personal information about them.
+Patients can add important emergency contact details to their My Health Record, including next-of-kin and carer contacts.
+Patients should, however, ensure that they have the consent of these individuals before providing personal information about them.

 Emergency contact information in My Health Record may be viewed by healthcare providers and nominated representatives.